dklim-git/sql-practice/DataLemur Questions/Top 5 Artists.md

 |  Lady Gaga  |    3    |
 | Katy Perry  |    4    |

-This submission would be incorrect as only ranks 1-4 is outputted.
+This submission would be incorrect as only ranks 1-4 are outputted.

 ---